hmammana/javascript-style-guide/README.md

 ### [WIP]

 ## Spacing
-- We use 4 spaces over tabs for indentation.
+- Use 4 spaces for indentation.
+Don't use tabs.
-- We don't put whitespace at the end of line or on blank lines.
+- Don't mix spaces and tabs.
-- We don't mix spaces and tabs.
+- Don't put whitespace at the end of line or on blank lines.

 ```js
 // Good :)